To view the nameservers for your domain, do the following:

 Obtain the following values from your DNS provider and enter them:

 - Key tag - A short tag that refers to an existing DNSKEY record.
-A numeric value between 0 and 65535.
+A numerical value between 0 and 65535.

 - Algorithm - The encryption algorithm that created the security key in the DNSKEY record.
 Usually paired with a hash function, as in RSA/SHA1.